meiyulee/continuous_Bernoulli/README.md

 ### Install
 1. the exe files have to run in C:\C_Bernoulli
-2. put the exe files in C:\C_Bernoulli
+2. drop the exe files into C:\C_Bernoulli
 3. click the exe file to run.

 ### Usage